sgt1796/story_crawler/GPT_crawler/2024-11-19-get_title_and_url.md

    - Isolate and retrieve only the titles of stories and their respective URLs, excluding any site navigation elements, advertisements, or non-relevant content.
    - Trim any superfluous whitespace surrounding the titles or URLs.
    - Make sure ALL of the URL and titles except those in ads or recommendation fields are obtained.

 2. **Guide line for locating next page**:
    - Identify and include the URL for the next page of stories, if such exists.
 Usually those are corresponding to a number (2,3,4,etc) or some text such as "next page". **Do not** choose from other source instead of leaving it blank.
-   - Don't return any urls that is not present in the text snapshot giving you.
+   - **Don't return any urls that is not present in the text snapshot given you. **
-   - Look for hint for the last page, such as: no next page, and there's no url for any page number larger than the current page.
+   - Look for hint for the last page, such as: no next page, and there's no url for any page number larger than the current page. if so return empty str

 3. **Handling Exceptions**:
    - Should the text lack identifiable story titles, return a specific error message: `"Refused: No suitable bedtime stories found."`